seankndy/react-php-alertmanager/README.md

 ## Receiver Filtering

 Similar to scheduling, receivers can filter alerts as well.
 AbstractReceiver provides an addFilter() method where you can specify a `\SeanKndy\AlertManager\Receivers\FilterInterface` implementation object.

+Note that both Scheduling and Filtering expect simple boolean return values, so they cannot do any IO or long-running operations as that will block the process.
+The Receivers use a promise-based interface so that they may perform longer IO ops sending mail, connecting to pager services, etc...